Mastering the PTE collocation list can help you improve your score when coming to the official exam.

 Some Common PTE Academic Collocation Examples

-Below are our suggestions for PTE academic collocation list, including:
+Below are our suggestions for the PTE academic collocation list, including:

 Addition